Victory Through Air Power

 Victory Through Air Power is a 1942 non-fiction book by Alexander P. de Seversky.
-It was made into a 1943 Walt Disney animated feature film of the same name.
+It was adapted into a 1943 feature film of the same name by Walt Disney Productions.

 Theories

 De Seversky began his military life at a young age.
 After serving in the Imperial Russian Navy, he received high honors and was the ace in the Navy after engaging in over 57 aerial combats.
 After coming to the United States, he created the Seversky Aircraft company before being forced out of the presidency of his own company in 1939.

 Seversky published Victory Through Air Power in 1942, and explained his theories of aviation and long-range bombing as influenced by General Billy Mitchell.
 Seversky argued that: